IhebChaoued/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir /dir path/'dir name': Create directory inside a different directory
 mv: Move/Rename a file
 rm: Delete a file
-rmdir -r: Delete a directory with all it's content cd ..: return to the previous dir
+rm -r: Delete a directory with all it's content cd ..: return to the previous dir